Lancia Kappa

-The Lancia Kappa or Lancia k (Type 838) is an executive car manufactured and marketed by Italian manufacturer Lancia from 1994–2000, with saloon, estate, and coupé variants — sharing platforms with the Alfa Romeo 166.
-The Kappa has a front-engine, front-drive, five passenger, left-hand drive design.
+The Lancia Kappa or Lancia k (Type 838) is an executive car manufactured and marketed by Italian automaker Lancia from August 1994 to July 2000.
+It seats five passengers and shares its platform with the Alfa Romeo 166.
+The Kappa was produced with saloon, estate, and coupé body styles.
+It was only built with left-hand drive and has a front-engine, front-wheel-drive layout.

-After its debut at the 1994 Paris Auto Show, production reached 117,216, over six years.
-The Kappa was manufactured at the Fiat factory in Tetti Francesi, Rivalta di Torino and was designed by the Lancia Style Center in collaboration with the I.DE.A Institute.
+After its debut at the 1994 Paris Auto Show, production reached 117,216 units, over six years.
+The Kappa was manufactured at the Fiat factory in Tetti Francesi, Rivalta di Torino and was designed by the Centro Stile Lancia in collaboration with the I.DE.A Institute.

 Lancia had earlier used the Kappa nameplate for the 1919 Kappa, with evolutions called Dikappa and Trikappa).

 Overview

-Kappa is the tenth letter of the Greek alphabet, Lancia having frequently used the Greek letters for its model nameplates.
+The Kappa nameplate followed Lancia's frequent use of Greek letters for its model names, in this case the tenth letter of the Greek alphabet.
 In writing, Lancia often referred to the Kappa simply as the k (lower case "k"), which is fairly similar to the original Greek letter κ.

-In Poland, where Fiat Auto is the largest domestic car manufacturer, the Kappa served as official government cars (replacing Themas).
+In Poland, where Fiat Auto is the largest domestic car manufacturer, the Kappa served as the official government car (replacing the Thema).

 Autocar's Peter Robinson reviewed the Kappa in November 1994.
-He commented on the car's bland styling which was justified by Fiat's Paolo Cantarella on the basis that the designers did not want to create too much "visual noise."
-The body was reported as having twice the torsional rigidity of the outgoing Thema, and was 15 percent stiffer than any of its rivals.
+He commented on the car's bland styling which was justified by Fiat's Paolo Cantarella on the basis that the designers did not want to create too much "visual noise".
+The body was reported as having twice the torsional rigidity of the outgoing Thema and 15 percent stiffer than any of its rivals.
 The automatic Aisin-Warner gearbox (50-40 LE type) was shared with the Volvo 850.
 Robinson went on to say "the Kappa´s dimensions ensure a commodious interior, the impression of space only heightened by a low cowl and very Japanese-looking fascia, somewhere between a Honda NSX and Lexus LS400."
 Rear cabin room was described as "immense" but the cushion was criticised for being too flat, a fault rectified in later iterations of the car.
 Robinson criticised the "horrid mock wood with which Lancia frames the prominent central console that runs from the handbrake, up the full length of the dash and over the top."
 About the driving characteristics, Robinson wrote: "If Lancia quietened the starter motor, this would be one refined drivetrain...with no hint of any 5-cylinder unevenness."
 The 2.4 litre engine tested appeared to have been tuned for low-end torque, a characteristic of this Alpine brand.
 The engine was praised by Robinson for its "smooth responsiveness" and "torque steer has been eliminated...and the Servotronic steering is terrific, with just the right degree of self-centering."
 His summary of ride and handling was that car was better than average but not class-leading: "On the Lancia there is too much body roll and the front grip in the wet didn't inspire confidence."